edgarsmdn/edgarsmdn.github.io/_pages/cv.md

 Service and leadership
 ======
+* **Mentor** --- (Sep 2023 - Mar 2024)
+  * Process Systems Engineering in Mexico, Mexico
+  * Duties: mentorship and supervision of a PhD student as part of the workshop mentorship program.
+  * The work lead to [this publication](https://doi.org/10.1016/j.compchemeng.2024.108750).

 * **Executive Board member** --- (Dec 2021 - Oct 2022)
   * [RIIAA](https://www.riiaa.org/), LATAM
   * Duties: Strategic management of RIIAA and Summer school organization